geoctrl/weather-project/README.md

 - Within the `src/controller.test.js` you can change the `backendResDelay` variable to change how long the backend takes to respond.

-## My thought process while working on this project
+## Time

+It took around 6 hours to complete this project.

+## Some thoughts

 ### First pass at caching ranges